home-assistant/home-assistant.io/source/_integrations/image_processing.markdown

 ---
-title: "Image Processing"
+title: Image Processing
-description: "Instructions on how to setup image processing with Home Assistant."
+description: Instructions on how to setup image processing with Home Assistant.
 ha_release: 0.36
 ---